fantaro/arch-hyprland/README.md

 - `Super + M`: Exit Hyprland.
 - `Super + V`: Open the clipboard history and paste the selected item.
 - `Super + P`: Open the color picker and copy the selected color to the clipboard.
+- `Super + ALT + E`: Open the Emoji picker and copy the selected emoji to the clipboard.
 - `Super + L`: Lock the screen.
 - `Super + Escape`: Open the logout menu.